Clark, Iowa end perfect South Carolina season in Final Four

 “I don’t think we felt pressure to win the game, we just didn’t perform,” Staley said.
 “And that hasn’t been us all season long.”

-“I don’t think our players felt pressure, any other pressures besides wanting to win another basketball game,” he said.
+“I don’t think our players felt pressure, any other pressures besides wanting to win another basketball game,” she said.

 This was Iowa’s first appearance in the Final Four in 30 years.
-The last time the Hawkeyes advanced this far was 1993 and C. Vivian Stringer was the coach of that team that lost to Ohio State in overtime.
+The last time the Hawkeyes advanced this far was 1993 under coach C. Vivian Stringer, whose team lost to Ohio State in overtime.

 Clark wowed the crowd that included Harper Stribe, a young fan of the team who has been battling cancer.
 She was featured in a surprise video that informed the Hawkeyes' star that she was the AP Player of the Year.

-Clark has created quite a stir since coming to Iowa.
+Clark has created quite a stir since going to college in her home state.
 She led the nation in scoring twice and last weekend had a game for the ages, recording the first 40-point triple-double in NCAA history to lead the Hawkeyes to the Final Four.

 Now she has them on the doorstep of more history.